-Legitimate peripheral participation is a situated learning activity in which newcomers learn from veteran members by participating in the sociocultural practices of the community (Lave & 1991).
-Consequently, Wenger, legitimate peripheral participation describes learning by doing, i.e., that knowledge and competencies are acquired by a prospective community member ("apprentice" henceforth) by engaging in practice under the supervision of a domain expert (referred to as "master" in the following) who belongs to the community of practice.
+Legitimate peripheral participation is a situated learning activity in which newcomers learn from veteran members by participating in the sociocultural practices of the community (Lave & Wenger, 1991).
+Consequently, legitimate peripheral participation describes learning by doing, i.e., that knowledge and competencies are acquired by a prospective community member ("apprentice" henceforth) by engaging in practice under the supervision of a domain expert (referred to as "master" in the following) who belongs to the community of practice.
 The quality of both learning and teaching (by the apprentice and master, respectively) depends on effectively managing "participation that provides for growth on the part of the student" (Lave & Wenger, 1991, p.
 21).
-It is through this participation that an apprentice becomes immersed in, learns, and adapts to the "culture of practice" associated with the community of practice.
+Through this participation, an apprentice becomes immersed in, learns, and adapts to the "culture of practice" associated with the community of practice.